RachelMuston/sustainable-digital-policy/EN/mobile-phones.md

 Look at how your mobile phones are used and by who.
 Is your organization using video conferencing more than using phones?
 Is your organization using phones for something like security authentication that could better (and more securely) be done by a device with a smaller environmental impact (such as a token)?
 Are there specific roles that require phones such as employees who are on-call?

+Look at whether secure access to work email and Teams via personal devices is possible.

 When looking at reducing mobile phones, it is recommended to do an assessment of systemic inequalities, as well as assess how diverse groups of women, men, and gender diverse people may experience this policy change?
 For example, do you need to communicate with Indigenous and remote communities that often don't have consistent internet access?
-Does having a work mobile device enable cargivers to remain in the workforce by being able to check their email while doing caregiving duties like collecting children from school
+Does having a work mobile device enable cargivers to remain in the workforce by being able to work while doing caregiving duties like collecting children from school

 ### Require ecolabels during procurement
 Ecolabels are added to products to verify that the product meets certain sustainability standards.
 They can be added directly by the company (first party) or achieved through certification with a third party.
 Ecolabels acheived through certifaction provide the best assurance.
 Many third party ecolabels meet the ISO standard 'ISO 14024:2018 Environmental Labels and Declarations—Type 1 Environmental Labelling'.
 Requiring Type 1 ecolabels is a critieria frequently used by governments around the world in ICT procurements.
 Some examples of requirements of type 1 ecolabels for mobile phones include: